c6o/docs/content/welcome/overview.md

 ### Found an Issue?

-Please report any issues you come across to our [GitHub Issues](https://github.com/c6o/provisioners/issues), and we will try to get them resolved as soon as possible.
+Please report any issues you come across to our [GitHub Issues](https://github.com/c6o/roadmap/issues), and we will try to get them resolved as soon as possible.

 > [!PROTIP]
 > Every document on this site is hosted on GitHub and can be edited by members of the community.
-Constructive pull requests and issues requesting clarification are welcome.
+Constructive pull requests and issues requesting clarification are very welcome.

+### Roadmap

+Checkout our [public roadmap](https://github.com/c6o/roadmap/) to see what is coming down the pipe, and help us prioritize what is important to you!

-### Feature Requests
+#### Feature Requests

+[Open a new issue](https://github.com/c6o/roadmap/issues/new?assignees=&labels=feature&template=feature.md&title=) to propose a new features.
+We ask that you please search the existing open features first, to see if there is already an existing request for the same feature.

 > [!WIP]
 > Ability to submit feature requests is coming soon.
 For now, feel free to [email us](mailto:support@codezero.io).